KaiserWilhelm23/CpWallet/README.md

 # CpWallet for Duniocoin (DUCO)

 # Releases
-None - initial Release is soon
+None - Initial Release is soon

 # Things it can do